asrusajol/kubernetes/kubernetes-cluster-configuration.md

 sudo kubeadm init --config kubeadm-config.yaml
 ```

-Method2: Initialize the Kubernetes cluster (containerd as Container Runtime)
+Initialize the Kubernetes cluster (If Method2 is Used)
 ----------------------------------------------------------------------------
 ```
 sudo kubeadm init